davidwoolf/website/static/anatomy-of-everyday-ui-layout.md

 Be aware that `aspect-ratio` can be ignored when used in combination with other layout constraints.
 If you define both an explicit `width` and `height`, your aspect ratio value will not be used.
 However, if you define either the `width` *or* `height` (but not both), the ratio will be calculated from that value:

+<iframe
+loading="lazy"
+width="100%"
+src="/examples/ui-layout/aspect-ratio/dimensions"
+title="Example of setting aspect ratio with width and height values"></iframe>

 | constraint | outcome |
 | --- | --- |
 | explicit width, implicit height | ratio is calculated from the width |
 | explicit height, implicit width | ratio is calculated from the height |
 | implicit width and height | ratio will not be calculated |

-Here is an example:

-<iframe
-loading="lazy"
-width="100%"
-src="/examples/ui-layout/aspect-ratio/dimensions"
-title="Example of setting aspect ratio with width and height values"></iframe>

 ### Max and min values